 - Proof of your baby’s due date (MATB1 Certificate)

 - Birth certificate, if you are claiming after your baby was born

-Keeping in touch days doesn’t apply if you help in your partners business.
+Keeping in touch days don’t apply if you help in your partner’s business.
 If you continue to help your partner, you risk losing allowance payments for each week you work during the 14 week period.

-No, it is not a taxable benefit and does not need to be included on your self-assessment tax return.
+Maternity allowance is not a taxable benefit and you do not need to include it when you fill in your tax return.

 It may have some impact on other benefits that you may be claimed due to the benefits cap including:

 - Employment and Support Allowance;

 - Jobseeker’s Allowance (which will stop if you get Maternity Allowance);